 But that doesn’t mean influenza can’t be deadly.

 Remember the H1N1 “swine flu” that was rampant in 2009?
 The U.S. Centers for Disease Control and Prevention (CDC) has estimated the global death toll from that pandemic to be more than 284,000.
 There's also the influenza pandemic of 1918, which killed at least 50 million people—more than World War I.

 Why are some people afraid of vaccination when it’s been proven to save lives?

-For National Immunization Awareness Month in August, we asked Heidi J. Larson, Ph.D., an anthropologist and Director of The Vaccine Confidence Project (VCP) at the London School of Hygiene & Tropical Medicine, to explore the reasons—as well as what we can all do, as a society, to help foster a healthier world.
+For World Immunization Week, we asked Heidi J. Larson, Ph.D., an anthropologist and Director of The Vaccine Confidence Project (VCP) at the London School of Hygiene & Tropical Medicine, to explore the reasons—as well as what we can all do, as a society, to help foster a healthier world.

 How did The Vaccine Confidence Project come about?

 From 2000 to 2005, I headed UNICEF’s global immunization communication, with a particular focus on strategies to support the introduction of new vaccines.
 During that time, I saw an exponential growth in resistance against vaccination—and it wasn’t just one vaccine sparking it.